tylerdave/OpenAPI-Tutorial/presentation/slides.md

    called SQLAlchemy that Python uses for persistence.
    You will need to update this part when adding some more data model in next lessons.
 So I would remember this part.
+ - We will now start the application and run a request from Postman to it.

 ---